cgrewon/Expo-Demo/README.md

 # ExpoTest

-This is Expo test project.
+This is Expo test project built by Chi.

 ## Result